kim-cv/CV_Tasks_Angular/README.md

 Q: Is it complete?
 A: It works but there is still elements that needs to be refined and completed.

+Q: Is it screensize responsive?
+A: It uses Bootstrap grid layout but its not set up to be all screensize + mobile friendly.
+Maybe in the future.

 ## This Angular repository includes the following
 * Usage of Firebase Auth and Firebase Hosting.